Best Knowledge Base Software and Systems Online

 - Can easily consolidate knowledge, set permissions, share training information, and more

 - Lack of onboarding support with their Lite plan

-- Spekit Premium: $15/mo/per user.
-This plan is ideal for companies looking to accelerate employee ramp up time and communicate process changes in any application or workflow.
+- Spekit $20/mo/per user.
+Ideal for companies looking to accelerate employee ramp up time and communicate process changes in any application or workflow.

 Userguiding is a knowledge base and micro-learning tool that enables users to “build interactive product tours in minutes with our user-friendly “no coding” solution.”

 In addition, the strength of Userguiding is how simple it is to use.
 All you need to do is install the Chrome Extension, click the icon, and start adding elements and recording actions to create a “product tour.”

 For instance, you can use this to create onboarding materials, ongoing training resources, collect feedback, add call-to-actions, and more.